visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-mercator-viewport-rfc.md

 When rendering 3D environments on top of pre-rendered video (e.g. overlaying perception data on top of vehicle log cameras)

-## Proposal: Support for Cartographic Projection in all Viewports
+## Proposal 1: Geospatially Enable all Viewports

+The key insight here is that through the addition of "meters mode", we now have the general capability of overlaying a normal linear coordinate system (which is what all non-geospatial viewports use) on top of a geospatial coordinate system using an anchor point.

+While METER_OFFSETS mode was initially introduced to solve a narrow use-case, the technique is very general, and there is no reason why we could not (optionally) support this for all viewports, including first person and orbit (i.e. third person) viewports.
-In deck.gl 4.1 only the WebMercatorViewport can handle layers with geospatial coordinates, as it is the only viewport that can produce the uniforms required by the project module.

-By moving some of the required properties into the base viewport, it would be possible to extend cartographic projection to all cameras.
+In deck.gl 4.1 only the WebMercatorViewport can handle layers with geospatial coordinates: it is the only viewport that can produce the uniforms required by the project module.
+But moving some properties from the `WebMercatorViewport` class into the base viewport, it is possible to extend cartographic projection to all viewpott.

 Note: There are subtleties around the positioning of the camera which is handled in the next proposal.